spencewenski/spencewenski.github.io/_posts/programming/2016-04-13-add-reminder-button.md

 The easiest and probably simplest solution to my problem is to create a stub app that just opens the Google app with the query 'add reminder'.
 So, that's exactly what I did.

+In addition, I use this app with the [Nova Launcher][nova-launcher] which allows me to 1) launch the app with a gesture to reduce clutter on my home screen and
+2) hide the app from my app drawer to reduce clutter in my app drawer.

 The full project can be found on GitHub [here][project-url], and here's the code for the main activity:

 {% highlight java %}